 Description: The Los Gatos Boulevard Site (C-3) is located in the Los Gatos Boulevard Area on the west side of Los Gatos Boulevard and east of Garden Lane.
 The site is the current location of office and commercial uses, with commercial uses located on all sides.
-The site is designated as Mixed-Use Commercial and zoned CH, which would accommodate 39 housing units developed at a typical density of 36 du/ac.
+The site is designated as Mixed-Use Commercial and zoned CH, which would accommodate 33 housing units developed at a minimum density of 30 du/ac.